tristali/Heros/README.md

 > [🔗 Example](https://github.com/tristali/Heros/blob/master/src/assets/method.tsx)

 ## 💪 Obstacle

-### 😓 Related technology about Styled-Components, TypeScript and Redux.

-👀【Reason】In the past experience, I used these on the mature project (based on the predecessors), so it’s not understand very completely. <br />
-👉【Solution】Google keywords, watch the online course, search in books and so on.
-And the most important thing is coding. <br />

 ### 😓 Related state manage about set `backgroundColor` and so on is based on the current Hero.